YasInvolved/RitoVanguardManager/README.md

 ## Contributions
 Any contributions are always welcome.
 I think some people may consider this software as useful, so if you know C++ and you can write WinAPI code you can add something.

+## Current state
+Well, for now I won't be contributing to the project since I have other projects to advance in.
+Ofc if I find the time and need to work on this I'll do that.